tvo/rapid/README.markdown

     pip install rapid-spring --upgrade

-If you do not have the script *pip* available then use your distribution's package manager to install the python-setuptools (or similar) package.
+If you do not have the script *pip* available then use your distribution's package manager to install the python-pip (or similar) package.

     apt-get install python-pip   # Debian/Ubuntu
     yum install python-pip       # Fedora